gmprice/linux/Documentation/admin-guide/mm/numa_memory_policy.rst

 	This mode operates the same as MPOL_INTERLEAVE, except that interleaving behavior is executed based on weights set in /sys/kernel/mm/mempolicy/weighted_interleave/
+	when configured to utilize global weights, or based on task-local weights configured with set_mempolicy2(2) or mbind2(2).

 	Weighted interleave allocates pages on nodes according to a weight.
 For example if nodes [0,1] are weighted [5,2], 5 pages will be allocated on node0 for every 2 pages allocated on node1.

+	When utilizing task-local weights, if node's is not set in the nodemask, or its weight was set to 0, the local weight will be set to the system default.
+Updates to system default weights will not be refleted in local weights.

+	The minimum weight for a node set in the policy nodemask is always 1.
+If no allocations on a node, the node should be removed from the nodemask.

 NUMA memory policy supports the following optional mode flags: